 CORASHA DENT joined The NSU Theatre Company under the direction of Professor Anthony Stockard, where she performed in various shows like A Tribute to Whitney Houston as Cissy Houston, Dreamgirls as Effie White, and The Wiz as Soprano 1/Ensemble (VSC collaboration).
 Corasha has performed in productions with regional theatre companies in Hampton Roads such as The Virginia Stage Company, NIVLACO productions, and J. L. Dean productions.
 Corasha earned her Master’s degree in Nursing Education from Regent University in 2022.
 She currently works as a nursing professor for NSU’s Department of Nursing.
-Corasha has directed music for productions such as Queen’s Tribute, The Color Purple and In the Red & Brown Water (NSU) “I give all glory to God and would like to thank my family and honor my parents Bishop Andre and First Lady Cynthia Dent for their continued love and support”
+Corasha has directed music for productions such as Queen’s Tribute, The Color Purple and In the Red & Brown Water (NSU) “I give all glory to God.
+I am excited to perform again again with my sister ShaaNi.
+I would like to thank my parents, friends, and family for their continued support. ”

 SHAANI DENT (Armelia McQueen) is thrilled to return to Virginia Stage Company, where she most recently appeared as Crystal in Little Shop of Horrors.
-Her VSC credits also include Dreamgirls (Lorrell Robinson) and The Color Purple (Celie, preview).
+Her VSC credits also include Dreamgirls (Lorrell Robinson).
 Other regional credits include Annie (Annette, Ronnie Boylin), A Christmas Carol, and Beautiful: The Carole King Musical (Shirelle/Lucille) with Virginia Musical Theater.
-Additional credits: The Magic and Music of Motown (Martha Reeves/Gladys Knight) and The Queens Tribute: Tina, Aretha, Whitney (Tina Turner).
+Additional credits: The Magic and Music of Motown (Martha Reeves/Gladys Knight), Hurrah Players; and The Queens Tribute: Tina, Aretha, Whitney (Tina Turner), NSU Theater Company.
 ShaaNi is a graduate of Norfolk State University (BFA in Music) and is an elementary music and musical theater teacher.
 She is dedicated to inspiring young artists and expresses her love and gratitude to her family, mentors, and the VSC team for their support.

 DARIUS NELSON is elated to return in his 9th Virginia Stage Company Production.
 He has been a professional theater performer for nearly 20 years.
 He is an alumni of the American Musical and Dramatic Academy in New York.
 Also has shared many stages and classroom settings with many current Broadway performers.
 In his spare time he writes, produces music, direct shows, voiceover, and teaches children.
 His previous VSC Credits include the Lion (The Wiz), Benny Southstreet (Guys & Dolls), and Officer O'Hara (Arsenic & Old Lace).